Lucid Group Inc. (LCID): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of LCID

-Many brokerage firms have already submitted their reports for LCID stocks, with Exane BNP Paribas repeating the rating for LCID by listing it as a “Outperform.”
-The predicted price for LCID in the upcoming period, according to Exane BNP Paribas is $45 based on the research report published on April 11th of the current year 2022.
+Many brokerage firms have already submitted their reports for LCID stocks, with R. F. Lafferty repeating the rating for LCID by listing it as a “Buy.”
+The predicted price for LCID in the upcoming period, according to R. F. Lafferty is $19 based on the research report published on September 12th of the current year 2022.

-Citigroup gave a rating of “Buy” to LCID, setting the target price at $57 in the report published on December 30th of the previous year.
+Exane BNP Paribas, on the other hand, stated in their research note that they expect to see LCID reach a price target of $45.
+The rating they have provided for LCID stocks is “Outperform” according to the report published on April 11th, 2022.

-During the last 5 trading sessions, LCID fell by -8.47%, which changed the moving average for the period of 200-days by -71.84% in comparison to the 20-day moving average, which settled at $16.86.
-In addition, Lucid Group Inc. saw -60.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LCID rose by +5.38%, which changed the moving average for the period of 200-days by -69.54% in comparison to the 20-day moving average, which settled at $16.27.
+In addition, Lucid Group Inc. saw -60.37% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LCID